Behavioral Health Integration in North Carolina.

 How does BHI work for providers in North Carolina?

 Behavioral Health Integration (BHI) enables North Carolina primary care providers to bill Medicare for depression, anxiety, and substance use screening using CPT codes 99484, 99492, 99493.
 Medicare covers BHI via collaborative care billing.
-NC Medicaid provides full supplementary coverage.
-Telehealth parity supports remote behavioral health.
-CCN Health supports collaborative care model implementation with validated rating scales, registry tracking, and psychiatric consultant coordination for North Carolina practices.
+NC Medicaid provides partial supplementary coverage.
+With 1.8M seniors and growing demand for mental health services, North Carolina's BHI opportunity is significant.
+CCN Health supports collaborative care model implementation with validated rating scales, registry tracking, and psychiatric consultant coordination — integrating with 5+ major health systems including Atrium Health and Duke Health.

 Medicare Billing